 - Army Ability: Fleshy Stampede – Roll an additional die for the Trampling Charge battle trait.
 Not great on its own but you can combine it with other similar traits to hopefully stack up more dice to roll with.

-- Command Ability: The Unstoppable Feast – Pick a hero unit and all Gluttons within 18″ gain +1 attack.
+- Command Ability: The Unstoppable Feast – Pick a hero unit and all Gluttons within 18″ gain +1 attack on their Gulping Bite.
 Gluttons are your battleline by default so you can stack up a ton of these guys easily and get the most out of it.

 - Command Trait: Food for Thought – If your general is eating (i.e. locked into combat) at the beginning of the hero phase, gain 1 CP.
 This encourages you to play aggressively with your general, just make sure he’s protected.